Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. The non-zero cross-correlation energy mediated by interference

 In the present model, there are uncertainties of the position-momentum of both the single unit-field (particle) and the superposition of $N$ unit-fields (particles).
 The interpretation of the position-momentum uncertainty of the single unit-field (particle) is different from the above-presented mathematical interpretation of quantum mechanics.
 For the sake of simplicity, let me consider a scalar boson.
-The energy of a scalar boson (unit-field) depends on the unit-field function ${\psi}_0$ and the spatial "curvature" $\nabla {\psi}_0$ of the unit-field in the Hamiltonian density (2).
-The unit-field function is determined by the Euler-Lagrange equation of motion with the initial and boundary conditions imposed.
+The energy of a scalar boson ({\it{material}} unit-field) depends on the unit-field ${\psi}_0$ and the spatial "curvature" $\nabla {\psi}_0$ of the unit-field in the Hamiltonian density (2).
+The unit-field function is determined mathematically by the Euler-Lagrange equation of motion with the initial and boundary conditions imposed.
 The energy of the free unit-field (\ref{eq16}) is equal to the Planck-Einstein particle energy ${\varepsilon}=({\mathbf{k}}^2+m^2)^{1/2}$ [see, (\ref{eq15})].
-The momentum ${\mathbf{k}}$ of the free unit-field (particle) located infinitely far from the boundaries can have an arbitrary value.
+The momentum ${\mathbf{k}}$ of the free particle (material unit-field) located infinitely far from the material boundaries can have an arbitrary value.
 The value depends solely on the unit-field gradient ("curvature") $\nabla {\psi}_0$.
-The localization of the unit-field ${\psi}_0(x)$ by the boundaries in the region $\Delta x= x_2-x_1$ means mathematically that the real parts of the fields must vanish on the boundaries, $Re[{\psi}(x_1)]=Re[{\psi}(x_2)]=0$.
-The interaction of the unit-field with the boundaries results into selection of the unit-field with the spatial "curvature" determining by $\nabla {\psi_0 (x)}^*\nabla {\psi_0 (x)}=k^2\nabla {\psi_0 (x)}^*\nabla {\psi_0 (x)}$, where $k=n\pi /\Delta x$ (n=1, 2, ...) and $\Delta k = \Delta k_{min} = \pi /\Delta x$.
+The localization of the material unit-field ${\psi}_0(x)$ by the material boundaries in the region $\Delta x= x_2-x_1$ means physically and mathematically that the real parts of the fields must vanish on the boundaries, $Re[{\psi}(x_1)]=Re[{\psi}(x_2)]=0$.
+The physical interaction of the unit-field with the boundaries results into selection of the unit-field with the spatial "curvature" determining by the condition $\nabla {\psi_0 (x)}^*\nabla {\psi_0 (x)}=k^2\nabla {\psi_0 (x)}^*\nabla {\psi_0 (x)}$, where $k=n\pi /\Delta x$ (n=0,1, 2, ...) and $\Delta k = \Delta k_{min} = \pi /\Delta x$.
 If the value $n$ of the unit-field is unknown, then these relations can be presented as the position-momentum uncertainty

 which is similar to the Heisenberg uncertainty (\ref{eq124}).
 The relation (\ref{eq125}) can be rewritten for the energy by using the Planck-Einstein particle energy as